 When is consent not necessary for adoption in California?

-The consent of a presumed father is not required for the child’s adoption unless he became a presumed father before the mother’s relinquishment, before consent becomes irrevocable, or before the mother’s parental rights have been terminated.
+The consent of a presumed father is not required for the child’s adoption in California unless he became a presumed father before the mother’s relinquishment, before consent becomes irrevocable, or before the mother’s parental rights have been terminated.

 The consent of a birth parent is not necessary when he or she has: